J Exchange Visitor Health Insurance Information

 Any J-1 Exchange Visitor who fails to maintain minimum insurance coverage for themselves or their J-2 dependents may be subject to termination of their Exchange Visitor status, so it is important that you have adequate health insurance for your and your dependents for the duration of your stay while participating in your J program.

-If you are not eligible for Middlebury’s student health insurance plans, which covers the J requirements, or the Middlebury employee health insurance that meets the requirements - see below, you should purchase a plan that will meet this requirement either before or upon your arrival to your campus.
-You may be asked by ISSS to provide evidence that you have health insurance by ISSS.
+If one is not eligible for Middlebury’s student health insurance plan, a plan must be purchased that will meet this requirement either before or upon arrival to Middlebury.
+You may be asked by ISSS to provide evidence that you have health insurance as is required by regulations during your check in or orientation.

 All Summer Language School faculty/staff that are sponsored by Middlebury in J-1 Status: Middlebury provides health insurance that meets the requirement for this population.
 The J-2 dependents are provided this insurance as well as it is required they have the same coverage by J regulations; but Middlebury deducts the J-2 dependents’ premium from the J-1’s salary.